remilabs/cpc-2025/customersatisfaction/problem.md

 ## Problem Statement

-Remi works hard to make sure roofing contractors have work to do and homeowners have someone to work on their roof.
-Contractors have a maximum number of jobs they're able to do at once.
-Contractors are also limited to homes that are located within their market, and homeowners have specific contractors they prefer to work with.
-If a prefered contractor is able to do work on a home, that customer is satisfied.
+Remi works hard to ensure roofing contractors have work to do and homeowners have someone to work on their roofs.
+Contractors have a maximum number of jobs they can do at once.
+Contractors are also limited to homes located within their market.
+Homeowners have specific contractors they prefer to work with.
+If a preferred contractor can work on a customer's home, that customer is satisfied.

-Assuming all homeowners have work to be done on their roof, what's the maximum number of satisfied customers Remi is able to achieve based on these constraints?
+Assuming all homeowners have work to be done on their roofs, what's the maximum number of satisfied customers Remi can achieve based on these constraints?

 ## Input Format